vEnhance/web.evanchen.cc/input/faq-rules.md

 No. It is a long-standing policy of AMC that decisions of the USAMO graders are final and may not be appealed.
-I am also not able to look up your exact score distribution for you.

-I won't claim that we graders never make mistakes, but all papers are read independently by at least two graders (and sometimes more if the solution is especially different or unusual);
-these graders must agree before a score is assigned.
-Then the top papers on each contest
-(anyone within one problem or so of an award or MOP invitation) are re-graded again, independently, by a third (or fourth, ...) grader.
-Nearly all the graders are either past USAMO winners or IMO medalists or high-scorers of some national olympiad.

-I will say that USAMO grading tends to be stricter than IMO grading, or most other national olympiads for that matter.

-All that being said,
-this is a good incentive to learn to write your solutions neatly.
-You don't want to be the one with a correct solution that the graders can't understand!

 ### {{ faq("CR-5", "What results may be cited without proof on USAMO or IMO?") }}